-The 2019 Canadian Stata Conference takes place on 30 May at Banff Centre for Arts and Creativity.
+The 2019 Canadian Stata Conference was held on 30 May at the Banff Centre for Arts and Creativity.

 Session I: Causal inference

 Investigating exporting under credit constraints using marginal treatment effects estimation